 - Student meets with their SSA to request the LOA form and obtain their signature (required).

-- Form must be processed and approved by all these departments.
+- Form must be processed and approved by all of the following departments:

 - Financial Aid Department